kwan22/habits/README.md

 **Basic setups** refer to a setup that is simple to understand and easy to replicate at the corresponding level.
 The specifics of a setup can range from a broad action such as "wait for Oshiro to pass" or a more refined detail such as "line up on this corner."
 Niche setups that require specific knowledge that has no direct application anywhere else are avoided (e.g., 4a cpop).
 Whether these niche strats are good or not is irrelevant if they are not instructive to the fundamental principles we are trying to learn.

 ### 2. Never reset
 **Never reset** is simple: the goal of the habits is to develop skillsets and knowledge, not to chase good filetimes.
 Resetting for a good pace is simply a waste of time in this context.
 We are here to play the game to learn the basics, evaluate if we are truly consistent at our strat selection, and diagnose patterns of strats that are repeat offenders of going wrong.
-The end time we achieve is completely irrelevant.
+The end time we achieve will naturally improve along our skillsets and knowledge.

-Lastly, as a teaser, I will introduce the first habit:
+Lastly, as a teaser, I will introduce the zeroth habits level:

 ### Level 0
 **Have fun.**